XLabs/portal-bridge-ui/docs/docs/tutorials/how-to-use-nft-bridge.md

 ## Introduction

-The NFT Portal allows users to send their NFT cross chain to Ethereum, Solana, Binance Smart Chain, Polygon, Avalanche, Fantom, Oasis, Karura and Celo.&#x20;
+The NFT Portal allows users to send their NFT cross chain to Ethereum, Solana, BNB Chain, Polygon, Avalanche, Fantom, Oasis, Karura and Celo.&#x20;

 The Wormhole NFT portal currently supports ERC-721 (with metadata) and SPL assets (with a supply of 1).&#x20;